 In addition to the Cannes Film festival, Cannes has also being hosting the annual Pan-African Film Festival since 2008.
-African cinema is largely overlooked by festivals, which makes the Cannes event an important showcase for movies from Africa and the broad African diaspora.
+African cinema is largely overlooked by many festivals.
+This makes the Cannes event an important showcase for movies from Africa and the broad African diaspora.

 The festival typically hosts a selection of movies from Africa itself while also showcasing movies from African movie-makers that are active around the world.
 So the festival features cinema from countries as varied as South Africa, Mali, Morocco, as well as the UK , France and US.